Effective Catalog Policy

 As a matter of practice, a grade is corrected only in the instance where an error was made in the recording of a grade.
 Under no circumstances will an Academic Dean change a student's grade.
 In rare cases under compelling extenuating circumstances, an Academic Dean may ask a professor to consider changing a grade if it is deemed appropriate to do so.

-During the semester professors will communicate directly with those students who are doing unsatisfactory work.
+During the semester, professors will communicate directly with students who are doing unsatisfactory work.
 Students with unsatisfactory performance are encouraged to meet with their professors with a view toward improving their work.

-The Grade Forgiveness Policy permits students to repeat a course in an attempt to improve a grade of "D" or "F." A student will be limited to two repeats per course, or a total of three attempts.
-Upon the third attempt, the student is not permitted to withdraw from the course and the grade assigned is the final grade for the course.
+The Grade Forgiveness/Repeated Courses Policy permits students to repeat a course in an attempt to improve a grade of "D" or "F." A student will be limited to two (2) repeats per course, or a total of three (3) attempts.
+Upon the third (3rd) attempt, the student is not permitted to withdraw from the course, and the grade assigned is the final grade for the course.
 Course withdrawals and earned grades count toward the maximum attempts.

-Grade forgiveness is automatic, beginning Summer B, 1995, for all students who have repeated courses at Florida SouthWestern State College.
-Students must complete a Grade Forgiveness Form only if both the original and the forgiven grades were awarded in terms or semesters previous to Summer B, 1995, or if both courses were transferred to Florida SouthWestern State College from other institutions.
-Students should be aware that some colleges or universities may not accept the grade of a repeated course, or may compute grade point averages incorporating the grade originally assigned.
+For all students who have repeated courses at Florida SouthWestern State College, grade forgiveness is automatic.
+Grade forgiveness applies to all courses - whether taken at FSW or transferred from other institutions.
+Students should be aware some colleges or universities may not accept the grade of a repeated course, or may compute grade point averages incorporating the grade originally assigned.

 This policy applies to courses that are repeated for grade forgiveness purposes.
 It does not apply to courses designated as repeatable.